matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 The flip side was, and the difference in the ClojureScript compiler, for people that haven't dug down, is in the Clojure compiler, currently, the protocols is a set of macros.
 And so the protocols actually require a substantial portion of Clojure to be alive before protocols work.
 In other words, they're not at the bottom.
 They're not a compiler feature.
 They're not a primitive feature, the way deftype is in both places.

 In ClojureScript, I made the compiler be able to deal with protocols at the bottom.
 So at the bottom of ClojureScript, we have deftype, and protocols working.
-I delivered to the guys who started to work in the library, a blank core.clj where deftype, and defprotocol, and extend-type already worked because they were compilation features.
+I delivered to the guys who started to work on the library, a blank core.clj where deftype, and defprotocol, and extend-type already worked because they were compilation features.

 What we found from having had that, is that the promise of being able to build up the data types and abstractions and the function and the library on top of the abstractions, from scratch, on types and protocols, is definitely there.
 All the abstractions, as Chouser showed you, are protocols.
 It was a complete pleasure to develop them.
 I mean, somebody showed the set of interfaces, it was like 40 to 50 interfaces, that's 40 to 50 Java files!
 It's about this much ClojureScript.

-[Rich, indicates how little ClojureScript via a gesture with his hands]
+[Rich indicates how little ClojureScript via a gesture with his hands]

 All the abstractions: just defrotocol, defprotocol, defprotocol, defprotocol, right in a row, in a single file, and maybe 100 lines.
 You're done with Clojure's abstraction set, and then you can implement it per type with deftype.
 That's completely great.
 And the lesson from that, as we want to move forward with Clojure in Clojure, is that we need to move protocols down.
 We need to make protocols a compiler thing.
 And the open question there is, do we want to modify the Java compiler one more time, one last time, to move protocols down?
 Or do we want to try, when we take on Clojure in Clojure, to start with the ClojureScript compiler and build it up with the knowledge of the Clojure compiler?